vegaprotocol/specs/protocol/0030-ETHM-multisig_control_spec.md

 `this_epoch_hash` is defined as:
 `keccak256(abi.encode(epoch_data))`
-where epoch data is an ABI encoded hex string in the following format:
+where `epoch_data` is an ABI encoded hex string in the following format:
 `epoch_data = "0x" + [signer_address_1, weight_1] + [2] + [3]...`

 `calling_contract` is the contract that calls multisig, this protects against replays and collisions

+If the epoch data hash matches the current signer set, the signatures resolve to the appropriate signer address provided AND the total summed weights is greater than the current threshold, then the transaction is verified, otherwise this function will revert the EVM and stop the transaction.
+Once verified, the "final hash" is marked complete to prevent reusing the signature bundle.

 ## Update Signers
 As Vega validators change staking weight and cycle in or out, the function `update_signers(bytes32 new_epoch_hash, uint32 new_threshold, bytes calldata epoch_data, bytes calldata signatures)`